McGill-MMA-EnterpriseAnalytics/Fraud-Detection/README.md

 # Fraud-Detection
-This project aims to detect fraudulent transactions using machine learning.
+This project aims to detect fraudulent bank transactions using machine learning.

 Step 1: Data Preprocessing